Deciphering dynamics of recent COVID-19 outbreak in India: An age-structured modeling: Introduction

 Several assumptions are mandatory to make the range of human relations straightforward into controllable mathematical models of communicable diseases transmitted from one person to another person.
 The essential assumption of a homogeneous mixing population (in which each individual has an equal probability of contact to infected person) has been transformed by the different realistic frameworks, in which the likelihood of contact fluctuates between different groups, which may be defined by the age of individuals.
 The extent to which individuals specially mix with people of the same age (assortativeness mixing) is a crucial heterogeneity that is now routinely included in epidemic modeling.
 The heterogeneity has also been made to further represent the fundamental structure of social contact patterns by breakdown the population according to their different locations such as households, schools, workplaces, and other places \cite{pel2009,kie2020}.
 For the directly transmitted respiratory virus (\textit{COVID-19, Measles, and Influenza}), social mixing patterns influence the risk of individual-level transmission of diseases \cite{war2018, laf2020} and population-level infection dynamics \cite{kuc2014}, as well as the effectiveness of age-specific control measures \cite{bag2013}.
 The government of India declared a state of emergency and announced the nationwide lockdown and shut down schools.
-Sports facilities, non-food shops, restaurants, shopping malls, and traveling prohibited from March 25, 2020 (Phase-1 lockdown) to reduce social contacts.
-The authority has also instructed to follow the strict distancing measures, avoid unnecessary social interactions, and the local people to stay at home except for essential works.
-Social gathering was also prohibited, and therefore, social contacts were also reduced significantly.
+Sports facilities, non-food shops, restaurants, shopping malls, and traveling on people are prohibited from March 25, 2020 (Phase-1 lockdown).
+The authority has also instructed to follow the strict distancing measures, avoid unnecessary social interactions, and the local people to stay at home except for essential works. mass gathering was also prohibited, and therefore, social contacts were also reduced significantly.
 During the lockdown lifting, social activities such as market opening and traveling with social distancing and face-masks were allowed step by step.
-The social gathering was also permitted with the limited peoples (for example, marriage functions with fifty people gathering are allowed).
+The effect of lockdown on the progression of COVID-19 in India has been studied in \cite{bug2020,baj2020}.
 Thus, social contact patterns essentially play a significant role in understanding the disease progression.